MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-asa-02.md

 If you now rebuild the project and deploy the app to your device, you can now reposition the entire Rover Explorer experience by moving the resized cube.

 > [!TIP]
-> A variety of user experience flows for repositioning experiences, including the use of a repositioning object (such as the cube used in this tutorial), the use of a button to toggle a bounding box that surrounds the experience, the use of position and rotation gizmos, and more.
+> A variety of user experience flows for repositioning experiences, including the use of a repositioning object (such as the cube used in this tutorial), the use of a button to toggle a bounds control that surrounds the experience, the use of position and rotation gizmos, and more.

 ## Congratulations